lvalnegri/workshops-setup_cloud_analytics_machine/raspberry_pi.md

    ./make-package Server DEB
    ```

- - if you use a 4GB version (the 8GB works just fine):
+ - if you use a 4GB version (the 8GB works just fine) you need to limit the Java heap size:
    ```
-   java -Xms256m -Xmx3g
+   java -Xms1g -Xmx3g
    ```

  - install the software: